rllab-snu/tsallis_actor_critic_mujoco/README.md

 virtualenv tacenv --python=python3.5 (--system-site-packages)
 ```
 You can change "tacenv"
-If your machine already has tensorflow-gpu package, I reconmmend the option **--system-site-packages**.
+If your machine already has tensorflow-gpu package, I reconmmend the option **--system-site-packages** to use tensorflow-gpu.
 ### Install MuJoCo (Recommend)
 ```sh
 pip install gym[mujoco,robotics]